gdp-org/gd/README.md

 ## Usage

 `service module` provides golang server.
 It is a simple demo that you can develop it on the basis of it.
+>* You can find it in "godog/test/serviceTest.go"
+>* use `control+c` to stop process

 ```
+import (
+	"fmt"
+	"godog/net/tcplib"
+	"godog/service"
+	"net/http"
+)

-func HandlerTest(w http.ResponseWriter, r *http.Request) {
+func HandlerHttpTest(w http.ResponseWriter, r *http.Request) {
+	fmt.Printf("connected : %s",r.RemoteAddr)
 	w.Write([]byte("test success!!!"))
 }